amosproj/amos2025ss02-building-documentation-management-system/Coding_Guidelines.md

 2. Entire project builds and deploys to production.

-3. functionalities not visible in UI, like database transactions, are verified by atleast one SD and/or RM.
+3. Functionalities not visible in UI, like database transactions, are verified by atleast one SD and/or RM.

 4. Release manager writes release notes.